 3)Flat-Rate:

-A flat rate restoration cost $10.00 per paper/filter capacitor + parts + sales tax (NY State Residents) + return shipping.
+A flat rate restoration cost $10.00 per paper/electrolytic capacitor + parts + sales tax (NY State Residents) + return shipping.

 4)White-Glove transistor service: